Radio K.A.O.S.: Tour

 The Radio K.A.O.S. tour aka K.A.O.S.
 On the Road ran from mid-August 1987 to the end of November of the same year.
 It was entirely in North America except for the final two shows from Wembley, England.
 The tour, the largest of Waters's career up to that point, featured extravagant staging, props and video.
 The entirety of the concert was presented as a K.A.O.S. radio special, "K.A.O.S. on the Road", and featured disc jockey (DJ) Jim Ladd introducing the songs, conversing with Billy, or simply complimenting Waters and the band on their performance.
 The screen used for the tour displayed video of Waters, Ladd, and various other actors playing out aspects of the narrative, as well as animations and video illustrating the songs.
 The concert was 'interrupted' at one point each night by Billy, who played the video to the début Pink Floyd single "Arnold Layne", in remembrance of Syd Barrett.

 Prior to each show, Jim Ladd took calls from people in a booth and these calls were then answered by Waters.
 The person in each booth was usually chosen via a competition on local radio stations, in keeping with the theme of the concert.
 The setlist included the entire Radio K.A.O.S. album, with popular Waters-composed Pink Floyd songs mixed into the sequence, and typically lasted more than two and a half hours.

-The tour went heavily into debt, with Waters using his own money at one point to underwrite the expense, as there were massive overruns and delays.
+The tour went heavily into debt and Waters used his own money at one point to underwrite the expense, as there were massive overruns and delays.
 The tour was proposed to go worldwide, but due to financial considerations these discussions never went any further, and the tour ended.